By Jarrette Wright-Booker LPC, CAADC

 Let’s talk about the construct of success.
 Yes, I said it – construct.

-- a higher level of education
+- a high level of education

-- high-powered/income-based career
+- a high-powered/income-based career

-- driving a certain car
+- luxury car

 Let’s be Honest…